juanonsoftware/ionline/README.md

 2. **General Software News** http://softnews.apphb.com/

 3. **Testing** http://ionline.azurewebsites.net
+This maynot work if the account I am using is expired.

 A simple ASP.NET MVC application allow internet users to leave a message of anything he wants.
 Other users can view all messages in the system.